wilkox/blast-tools/blast_progress_monitor/README.markdown

 Attribution to the author would be appreciated but is not required.

 #Author
-BLAST progess monitor was written by David Wilkins: david@wilkox.org
+BLAST progress monitor was written by David Wilkins: david@wilkox.org